Putting batteries in your bin can cause fires

 No car or industrial batteries please.

-Please note that since the battery recycling laws came into force in February 2010, most shops and supermarkets that sell batteries have collection bins in-store for used batteries.
+Battery recycling laws mean that most shops and supermarkets that sell batteries have collection bins in-store for used batteries.
+They may also accept old electrical items.

 You can also recycle them, along with car or industrial batteries should be taken to the Household Recycling Centre in Oldbury.